 dining etiquette history

 In the thirteenth century, Frederick II inaugurated courtly manners, which emphasized intellect, wit, and beauty.
-Our word courtesy is a diminutive of "courtier's customs," while manner» comes from the Latin manuaruu, meaning"of the hand.
+Our word courtesy is a diminutive of "courtier's customs," while manners comes from the Latin manuaruu, meaning "of the hand".

 Renaissance women of the aristocracy played a more passive and decorative role than today, and it was gentlemen with leisure time who contemplated social deportment and wrote etiquette books.
 In 1528 Baldassare Castiglione, an Italian diplomat, penned It Lwro d'Oro, which was translated into English as The Courtier in 1561.